theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 ### 5) See the New Exhibits at the Coos Art Museum

 Spend the day at the <a href="http://www.coosart.org/" target="_blank">Coos Art Museum</a> in downtown Coos Bay.
 CAM is the third oldest art museum in Oregon and it contains six galleries (over 5600 square feet)!
 Coos Art Museum presents anywhere between 12-25 changing original and touring exhibitions, including exhibits from its 530 piece permanent collection.
-Don&#8217;t miss the Prefontaine Memorial Gallery on the 2nd floor, where you will find numerous photographs and tributes to this hometown hero.
-Hours: Tues &#8211; Fri 10 am to 4 pm.
+Don’t miss the Prefontaine Memorial Gallery on the 2nd floor, where you will find numerous photographs and tributes to this hometown hero.
+Hours: Tues – Fri 10 am to 4 pm.
 Saturday 1pm-4pm.

 ### 6) Take in a classic movie at the Egyptian Theatre.